Blog /

 | Driver education required | No |

-Night driving rules
+Night driving rules in Pennsylvania

-Your supervising driver must be at least 21 years old and have a valid driver’s license.
-They need to sit in the front passenger seat and be ready to take over at any time.
+Your supervising driver must be at least 21 and hold a valid license.

 Bad weather driving

-Tracking your hours
+Tracking your driving hours

 How many supervised driving hours does Pennsylvania require?